Smartsville, California: History

 Smartsville is named for James Smart, a local hotel proprietor during the days of the Gold Rush.
 In the spring of 1856, Smart built a hotel.

 Extensive placer mining tailings remain throughout the area.

 A post office was opened at Smartsville in 1865.
 Due to a ruling by the U.S. Post Office Department (now the U.S. Postal Service), Smartsville became Smartville in 1909; this change was strengthened by a similar ruling by the United States Board on Geographic Names in 1947.
 In August 2008, after petitions from residents to restore the original name, the Board on Geographic Names ruled in favor of the form "Smartsville".
 The town and name change were featured in an episode of California's Gold with Huell Howser.

 The Smartville Cemetery is a historic cemetery.

 Geology

 Smartsville gave its name to the Smartville Block, a co-extensive oceanic geologic terrane formed by plate tectonics in the western foothills of the central Sierra Nevada and west into the Central Valley.
 The presence of gold in the Mother Lode Gold Country was found to coincide with the suture line of the Smartville Block terrane and the North American Plate.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 0.7 square miles (1.9 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 0.7 square mile (1.9 km^{2}), all land.